Finding an investor

 Disadvantages

 You should also keep in mind that you will always pay in some way if you decide to partner with an investor.
 For example, the investor might be looking for a percentage stake in the company, control over key company decisions, or a share of the profit.
 Bruggeman’s advice: “You should always take time to find out what the added value is of such an investor.
-It could end up being a boon to your company, but it could also turn out to be a bit of a poisoned chalice.”
+It could end up being great for your company, but it could also turn out to be a problem.”

 Get advice